October 9th, 2033, Grand Canyon Village, Arizona, USA

 The buckling wire of a screen door felt rough on her fingers as Rose stepped up onto the narrow porch to peer in.
 Finally, unable to tell much about the dim kitchen from outside, she yanked on the aluminum door and let the squeak of its hinges announce her.

 She crossed through the kitchen, which smelled of pasta water and old tomato sauce, and into the living room, where a bay window looked out onto the street.
-A few toys were strewn about, but Lily was sitting, half sunken into the big family couch, indifferent to them.
-She was to most things these days.
+A few toys were strewn about, but Lily was sitting, half sunken into the big family couch, indifferent to them, as she was to most things these days.

 “Just checking up on things,” said Rose.
 “Is Daisy in?”